Fighting games are hard. The vast number of moves, combos, counters, cancels,anti-airs, you name it, means they can get pretty complex.

 If you’re having trouble choosing a character, then ask yourself this:

 - What kind of player am I?
 Are you offensive or defensive?
 Do I like pulling off cool combos?
-Or am I uber defensive and like to zone people (keep them away)?
-Pick the character which has the most appropriate playstyle.
+Or am I uber-defensive and like to zone people (keep them away)?
+Then, pick the character which has the most appropriate playstyle.

 Once you pick your character, stick with it.
-Constantly switching characters, when trying to get better at fighting games, is bad and can over complicate matters.
-Keep it simple.
-Stick with the same character until you get good and then, if you want, you can switch to another character; get good with that character and then repeat.
+Constantly switching characters when trying to get better at fighting games is bad and can overcomplicate matters.
+Please keep it simple.
+Stick with the same character until you get good, and then, if you want, you can switch to another character; get good with that character and then repeat.